microsoft/fluentui/rfcs/theme-tokens.md

 #### For all instances of a single component

-There is no way how you could override `border-radius` for all `Button` instances in your application without altering another components.
+There is no way you could override `border-radius` for all `Button` instances in your application without altering other components.
 If you change `global.borderRadius.medium`, all components that use that token would be affected.
 `Button` uses this token directly, as described earlier, there is not any component token like `buttonBorderRadius` which you could override.

 ### On-demand component tokens

-If engineers see that the options above do not work for their use case, they should talk to design who can add a component token to a theme.
+If engineers see that the options above do not work for their use case, they should talk to design about adding a component token to a theme.

 There are basically the two following rules: